phillipekelly/k8s-vagrant-cluster/README.md

 # Kubernetes Vagrant Cluster

 A ready-to-run **multi-node Kubernetes cluster** using **Vagrant** and **VirtualBox**.
-Designed for **Windows hosts** to allow anyone to spin up a Kubernetes cluster quickly, making it ideal for learning, lab exercises, or showcasing DevOps skills.
+Designed for **Windows hosts** to allow anyone to spin up a Kubernetes cluster quickly!

 ---